Estimated reading time: 3 minutes

 Do you know capeweed?
-It’s one of the weeds we’re often asked about at this time of year because it tends to grow in abundance in spring.
+It’s one of the weeds we’re often asked about in spring because that’s when it tends to grow in abundance.

 One of the characteristics of capeweed is that in some circumstances, you get a LOT of it, as you can see from the picture below.